dwittenberg2008/epoxy-resin-wood/docs/index.md

 Flood coats are coats of epoxy that are about ⅛” thick and cover the entire epoxy project.
 Their purpose is to complete the project, adding a glossy finish [Upstart Epoxy](https://www.upstartepoxy.com/blogs/news/epoxy-resin-flood-coat-tutorial#:~:text=Flood%20coats%20are%20coats%20of,coats%20as%20you'd%20like.)

 # Sanding the Wood
-* Sand Paper increments:  80, 100, 120 (wipe down with damp towl to "pop" the grain out between sanding)
+* Sand Paper increments:  80, 100, 120 (wipe down with damp towel to "pop" the grain out between sanding)
 \* Note:  If you are going to use a top coat for the wood and you're not going epoxy coat it, refer to the manufacturers recommendation for how fine to sand it

 # Sanding the Epoxy